kswhite15/comb/README.md

 1. Create a new branch `git checkout -b <branch name>`
 2. Make changes and commit your files `git commit -m "Commit message"`
 3. Push your banch onto the remote repository `git push -u origin <branch name>`

+#Pulling from Github, this is necessary since we are all coding in our own repository
+1. Go into Github Desktop
+2. Select create pull request